Small-group health coverage at a glance

 Employers certainly don’t have to bear the whole burden of paying for the coverage.
 Most health plans require employers to pay at least 50 percent of each enrolled employee’s premiums, although employees can be asked to pay up to the full cost of adding family members to the plan.

-For perspective, a 2016 Kaiser Family Foundation survey found that across firms of all sizes, employers pay roughly 71 percent of total family premiums for their employees, leaving the employees to pay just 29 percent of the cost.
+For perspective, a 2018 Kaiser Family Foundation survey found that across firms of all sizes, employers pay more than 71 percent of total family premiums for their employees, leaving the employees to pay just 29 percent of the cost.
 But compared with large businesses, small businesses (which the Kaiser survey defines as having up to 199 employees) are more than twice as likely to require employees to pay the full premiums associated with adding a spouse and/or kids to the plan.

 4. Healthier, happier employees